DataTushar/netflix_sql_analysis/README.md

 ---
 ## 📚 Dataset Information
-The dataset used in this project is sourced from **Kaggle** and contains metadata about movies and TV shows available on Netflix.
+The dataset used in this project is sourced from https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download and contains metadata about movies and TV shows available on Netflix.
 The dataset includes the following attributes:

 | Column Name  | Description |
 |-------------|------------|